Components of State Anti-Bullying Laws and Regulations

 Yes.
 Illinois anti-bullying laws prohibit bullying on the basis of actual or perceived race, color, religion, sex, national origin, ancestry, age, marital status, physical or mental disability, military status, sexual orientation, gender-related identity or expression, unfavorable discharge from military service, association with a person or group with one or more of the aforementioned actual or perceived characteristics, or any other distinguishing characteristic.

-Illinois schools that receive federal funding are required by federal law to address discrimination on a number of different personal characteristics.
+Illinois schools that receive federal funding are required by federal law to address discrimination based on certain personal characteristics.
 Find out when bullying may be a civil rights violation.

 Do Illinois anti-bullying laws and regulations encourage or require districts to implement bullying prevention programs or strategies?

 Yes.
-Illinois anti-bullying laws outline roles and responsibilities for school social workers that include, but are not limited to, developing and implementing school-based prevention programs, including mediation and violence prevention, implementing social and emotional education programs and services, and establishing and implementing bullying prevention and intervention programs.
+Illinois anti-bullying laws outline roles and responsibilities for school social workers and school counselors that include, but are not limited to, developing and implementing school-based prevention programs including mediation and violence prevention, implementing social and emotional education programs and services, and establishing and implementing bullying prevention and intervention programs.

 Do Illinois anti-bullying laws and regulations encourage or require districts to train teachers and other school staff on how to respond to bullying incidents?